andyguwc/go-web-dev-notes/12-web-services/web_services.md

 - Usage of protobufs for strict typing of data
 - Streaming of requests or responses is possible instead of request/response transactions

+# Network Programming Basics

+## Addressing
+One of the basic primitives, when doing network programming, is the address.
+The types and functions of the net package use a string literal to represent an address such as "127.0.0.1".
+The address can also include a service port separated by a colon such as "74.125.21.113:80".

+## The net.Conn Type
+The net.Conn interface represents a generic connection established between two nodes on the network.
+It implements io.Reader and io.Writer interfaces which allow connected nodes to exchange data using streaming IO primitives.
+The net package offers network protocol-specific implementations of the net.Conn interface such as IPConn, UDPConn, and TCPConn.

+## Dialing a connection
+Client programs use the net.Dial function, which has the following signature, to connect to a host service over the network: func Dial(network, address string) (Conn, error)

+The net.Dial function returns an implementation of the net.Conn interface that matches the specified network parameter.

+Because the net.Conn type implements the io.Reader and io.Writer, it can be used to both send data and receive data using streaming IO semantics.
+For example we can use conn.Write([]byte(httpRequest)) to send a HTTP request to the server.

+## Listen for Incoming Connections

+When creating a service program, one the first steps is to announce the port which the service will use to listen for incoming requests from the network.

+func Listen(network, laddr string) (net.Listener, error)

+The second parameter is the local host address for the service.
+The local address can be specified without an IP address such as ":4040".
+Omitting the IP address of the host means that the service is bound to all network card interfaces installed on the host.

+Accept client connections
+The net.Listener interface uses the Accept method to block indefinitely until a new connection arrives from a client

+## Example TCP API Server

+Use raw TCP to communicate between client and server Develop a simple text-based protocol, over TCP, for communication Clients can query the server for global currency information with text commands Use a goroutine per connection to handle connection concurrency Maintain connection until the client disconnects